umbraco/UmbracoDocs/Tutorials/Editors-Manual/Media-Management/Working-with-Folders/index-v9.md

 2. Select **Move**.

     ![Move Folder](images/Move-Folder-v9.png)
-3. Choose the location you want to move the folder to in the tree structure.
+3. Choose the location where you want to move the folder to in the tree structure.

     ![Move Media.png](images/Move-media-location-v9.png)
 4. Click **Move**.